raph-amiard/fosdem-presentations/langkit.md

 ### First class citizen Python bindings

-- Python is the de-facto scripting language of the Langkit ecosystem
+- Python is the *de facto* scripting language of the Langkit ecosystem
 - Everything possible in Ada is possible in Python

 ### Easy to generate bindings to new languages